SIX TYPES OF TEA

 This single factor—how Tea is processed—was a Chinese ancient secret that had baffled brilliant European scientists for more than 400 years.

-Here is a closer look at the six tea types, with corresponding loose tea leaves and tea.
+Here is a closer look at the six tea types, with corresponding loose-leaf teas.

 Now let’s take a closer look at each tea type and the major characteristics by category.